"So who've you been beating up tonight? ...Another ten-year-old? I know you did Mark Evans two nights ago -"

 -- Harry to Dudley and his gang (OP1)

-A boy who lives near Privet Drive, who, at age ten, was beaten up by a fifteen-year-old Dudley (OP1).
+Mark Evans was a boy who lived near Privet Drive, who, at age ten, was beaten up by fifteen-year-old Dudley Dursley (OP1).

 While the author never intended Mark Evans to become a red herring, or misleading clue, he actually became a perfect example of one.